OHDSI/DatabaseConnector/README.md

 To be able to use Windows authentication for SQL Server, you have to install the JDBC driver.
 Download the .exe from [Microsoft](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11774) and run it, thereby extracting its contents to a folder.
 In the extracted folder you will find the file sqljdbc_4.0/enu/auth/x64/sqljdbc_auth.dll (64-bits) or sqljdbc_4.0/enu/auth/x86/sqljdbc_auth.dll (32-bits), which needs to be moved to location on the system path, for example to c:/windows/system32.

-In order to enable Netezza support, place your Netezza jdbc driver at `inst/java/nzjdbc.jar` in this package.

 DatabaseConnector also depends on the OHDSI SqlRender package.

 Getting Started
 ===============